Dedicated NDIS Care

 What makes us different

-At A Step Ahead, we do things differently.
-Unlike most clinics where receptionists simply book your appointment, we have dedicated NDIS support coordinators whose sole focus is helping you navigate the NDIS system.
-With years of experience working alongside plan managers and NDIS officials, our coordinators know the ins and outs of the process – and they’re here to make it easier for you.
+With years of experience working alongside plan managers, support coordinators, NDIS and NDIA officials, our coordinators know the ins and outs of the process, and they’re here to make it easier for you.

-Our clients often tell us how reassuring it is to have someone knowledgeable by their side – someone who genuinely cares.
-It’s one of the things that sets us apart, and we’re proud to offer this level of support to every NDIS participant we work with.
+Whether it’s answering your questions, managing paperwork, or liaising with your clinical care team, they’re in your corner from start to finish.
+Our patients often tell us how reassuring it is to have someone knowledgeable by their side, someone who genuinely cares.
+It’s one of the things that sets us apart, and we’re proud to offer this level of support to every NDIS and NDIA participant we work with.

-📞 9673 2987 Speak with one of our NDIS coordinators today—no pressure, just practical help from someone who gets it.
+📞 9673 2987 Speak with one of our NDIS coordinators today, no pressure, just practical help from someone who gets it.

 Need an Appointment Soon?
 We’ve Got You.